modfin/is/README.md

 GLOBAL OPTIONS:
-   --nokey                 no access key is needed to view content  (default: false) --noclip                do not copy url to clipboard (default: false) --file value, -f value  read data from file
-   --help, -h              show help (default: false)
+   --nokey                 no access key is needed to view content  (default: false) --noclip                do not copy url to clipboard (default: false) --file value, -f value  the file specified to be shared --ascii, -a             will treat a file as text input and display it on the web, just as for std in (default: false) --help, -h              show help (default: false)

 $ echo A string to share | qs